sveltejs/svelte/site/content/blog/2022-02-01-whats-new-in-svelte-february-2022.md

 - [base.report](https://base.report/) is a modern research platform for serious investors
 - [String](https://string.kampsy.xyz/) turns your Phone into a secure portable audio recorder, making it easy to capture and share personal notes, family moments, classroom lectures, and more
 - [The Raytracer Challenge REPL](https://github.com/jakobwesthoff/the_raytracer_challenge_repl) provides a live editor interface to configure a raytraced scene and render it live in any modern browser
+- [awesome-svelte-kit](https://github.com/janosh/awesome-svelte-kit) is a list of awesome examples of SvelteKit in the wild
 - [Map Projection Explorer](https://www.geo-projections.com/) lets you explore different map projections and explains their differences
 - [Rubiks](https://github.com/MeharGaur/rubiks) is a Rubik's Cube simulator
 - [Pianisto](https://pianisto.net/) is a working piano made with SVG, ToneJS and a lot of patience